-Wingsuit flying from an aircraft requires the correct training from a Parachute Association of South Africa (PASA) rated Wing Suit coach, experience and the right equipment.
+Wingsuit flying from an aircraft requires the correct training from a Parachute Association of South Africa (PASA) rated Wing Suit coach, experience, and the right equipment.

-Once you have qualified and been signed off by your PASA Wingsuit Coach, you can then work towards improving your abilities in performance flying, (speed time aloft and distance travelled), or dynamic flying (Acrobatics) even participate in “big-way” Wingsuit formations.
+Once you have qualified and been signed off by your PASA Wingsuit Coach, you can then work towards improving your abilities in performance flying, (speed time aloft and distance traveled), or dynamic flying (Acrobatics) even participate in “big-way” Wingsuit formations.

 Wingsuit flying was accepted as a new discipline by the IPC in 2016 and this means that you can compete in the discipline of wingsuit flying.
-The competition has two formats, performance flying (Speed, Distance and Time) and Acrobatics formation flying.
-This means that South African Wingsuiters can compete against each other and the best Wingsuit pilots will be awarded Nationals medals, prizes, a trophy and the chance to represent South Africa at international competitions.
+The competition has two formats, performance flying (Speed, Distance, and Time) and Acrobatics formation flying.
+This means that South African Wingsuiters can compete against each other and the best Wingsuit pilots will be awarded Nationals medals, prizes, a trophy, and the chance to represent South Africa at international competitions.

 Oliver Nöthen, who is a Wingsuit Committee member of the Sport Skydivers Association (SSA) in South Africa and PASA, NextLevel and Squirrel rated wingsuit coach and Evaluator, will be giving a Wing Suit Course at Skydive Mossel Bay on the 14th April 2017 at the Easter Boogie for those who meet the minimum requirements.